webhintio/hint/docs/contributor-guide/guides/create-external-rule.md

-# Tutorial of creating an external rule
+# Create an external rule step-by-step

 Imagine that we have a new change in the sonarwhal website - we’d like to add a footer containing the copyright information `(c) sonarwhal` and